kennygrant/bestiary/errors.md

 # Errors & Logging

 [Errors](https://blog.golang.org/error-handling-and-go) and [logging](https://golang.org/pkg/log/) are one area of Go which does perhaps does deserve the label of simplistic rather than simple.
 The log package has no levels or interfaces, it simply prints to standard error by default.
 For many applications though, this is enough, and there are various logging packages available for more sophisticated requirements.
 The error type is very simple and errors are stored as strings.

 ## The Error Type

+> Errors are values

 The [error](https://blog.golang.org/error-handling-and-go) type in go is a very simple interface, with one method.
 Errors offer no introspection into what went wrong or storage of other data.
 Often errors are nested, as one error may be annotated several times as it passes up the stack.
 Try to prefer handling an error as close to the site of the error as possible.